joqk12345/master-fronted-tech/docs/content/English/2024/Atommic_habits.md

 - scoreboard / ˈskɔːrbɔːrd / n.  记分板，记分牌
 - The score takes care of itself 分数是自然的

 What do I mean by this?
 Are goals completely useless?
 Of course not.
 Goals are good for setting a direction, but systems are best for making progress.
-A handful of problems arise when you spend too much time thinking about your goals and not enough time designing your systems.
+A handful of problems arise when you spend too much time thinking about your goals and not enough time designing your systems

+### A SYSTEM OF ATOMIC HABITS

+If you’re having trouble changing your habits, the problem isn’t you.
+The problem is your system.
+Bad habits repeat themselves again and again not because you don’t want to change, but because you have the wrong system for change.

+You do not rise to the level of your goals.
+You fall to the level of your systems.

+Focusing on the overall system, rather than a single goal, is one of the core themes of this book.
+It is also one of the deeper meanings behind the word atomic.
+By now, you’ve probably realized that an atomic habit refers to a tiny change, a marginal gain, a 1 percent improvement.
+But atomic habits are not just any old habits, however small.
+They are little habits that are part of a larger system.
+Just as atoms are the building blocks of molecules, atomic habits are the building blocks of remarkable results.

+Habits are like the atoms of our lives.
+Each one is a fundamental unit that contributes to your overall improvement.
+At first, these tiny routines seem insignificant, but soon they build on each other and fuel bigger wins that multiply to a degree that far outweighs the cost of their initial investment.
+They are both small and mighty.
+This is the meaning of the phrase atomic habits—a regular practice or routine that is not only small and easy to do, but also the source of incredible power; a component of the system of compound growth.